MicrosoftDocs/win32/desktop-src/Msi/merge-openmodule.md

-﻿---
+---
-Description: 'The OpenModule method of the Merge object opens a Windows Installer merge module in read-only mode.
-A module must be opened before it can be merged with an installation database.' ms.assetid: '37225e61-c24f-4a44-8fdf-673590a6e09d'
+Description: The OpenModule method of the Merge object opens a Windows Installer merge module in read-only mode.
+A module must be opened before it can be merged with an installation database. ms.assetid: 37225e61-c24f-4a44-8fdf-673590a6e09d
-title: 'Merge.OpenModule method'
+title: Merge.OpenModule method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Merge.OpenModule method